-The fish oil should also be human grade, meet or exceed international standards for purity and freshness, third-party tested and contain no flavorings.
+The fish oil should also be human grade, meet or exceed international standards for purity and freshness, be third-party tested, and contain no flavorings.

 Fish oil products for humans often contain rosemary as a natural preservative.
 This ingredient may not be well tolerated or safe for cats.
 Many omega-3 products for humans also contain flavorings that may not be safe for animal consumption.